Social Security Phone Wait Times: The Best Times to Call

 The Social Security Administration receives 80 million calls every year.
 Timing is everything if you want to get through.

 No one likes to hang on the phone waiting for assistance; when the issue at hand is vital, such as maintaining your Social Security retirement or disability benefits, the stress and aggravation can make the situation worse.
-The best thing to do in this case is to prepare before calling the Social Security Administration (SSA) or filing a new claim for benefits and know what to expect.
+The best thing to do in this case is to prepare before calling the Social Security Administration (SSA) or filing a new claim for benefits so you'll know what to expect.

-Announcements regarding workforce reductions, the consolidation and closing of hearing offices at the SSA and the desire to move more customer service transactions online have some older Americans concerned about getting in touch with the SSA when they need to.
+Announcements regarding workforce reductions, the consolidation and closing of in-person hearing offices at the SSA and the desire to move more customer service transactions online have some older Americans concerned about getting in touch with the SSA when they need to.

 The data available on the Social Security website can give you the information you need to better time a phone call and to steel yourself for long wait times.
-In March 2025, the average amount of time a caller waited on hold to speak to a representative in English was 1 hour and 39 minutes.
+In March 2025, the average amount of time a caller waited on hold to speak to a representative in English was 1 hour, 39 minutes.

 Sign up for Kiplinger’s Free E-Newsletters